 Students will be held accountable for the books assigned to them.
-Students will be assessed fees for lost and damaged books.
+Students will be assessed fees for lost and/or damaged books.
 These fees must be paid before additional books will be provided.
+We do not offer refunds for students who pay for lost library books and find them.
+The student may keep the book.
+Unreturned library books will result in the cost of the book being added to the student's school fees.